 DATAMATH CALCULATOR MUSEUM

 Texas Instruments introduced the TMC0980 family of single-chip calculator circuits in June 1976 with the two scientific calculators SR-40/TI-30 and the counterpart Business Analyst for financial applications.
 Within two years Texas Instruments introduced with the TI-50, TI-53, and Business Analyst II calculators with a similar feature set in a much smaller housing and powered by two small button style alkaline batteries good for more than 1,000 hours of operation time.
 This tremendous progress was made possible by replacing the power-hungry LED Display with an LC-Display and switching the manufacturing process of the single-chip calculator circuit from a 9V metal gate PMOS process to a 3V metal gate CMOS process.
 The TP0320 family is based on the TMC0980 design, an extension of the TMS1000 Microcomputer family, but sports a larger data memory.
-The TP0320 chip includes 18,432 Bits Read-only Memory (ROM, 2k*9 Bits) and 832 Bits Read-access Memory (RAM, 12 Registers * 16 digits, 64 Bits Display), a 4-bit Arithmetic unit, a programmable PLA for segment decoding and both segment and digit multiplexing for a 9-digit LC-Display with up to 66 segments and 3 common scan lines.
+The TP0320 chip includes 18,432 Bits Read-Only Memory (ROM, 2k*9 Bits) and 832 Bits Random-Access Memory (RAM, 12 Registers * 16 digits, 64 Bits Display), a 4-bit Arithmetic unit, a programmable PLA for segment decoding and both segment and digit multiplexing for a 9-digit LC-Display with up to 66 segments and 3 common scan lines.

 Driven to keep the die size of the TP0455 as small as possible while adding new features like timekeeping capabilities and a larger display latch to accommodate LC-Displays with up to 12 digits and both ROM and RAM size the main contributors to the die area, Texas Instruments decided to reduce the RAM size of twelve 16-digit Registers of the TP0320 to only eight Registers and added in lieu of it a 4-bit I/O bus for processor-to-processor communication similar to the failed TP0485 to create Master-Slave architectures using two TP0455 chips and effectively doubling ROM and RAM capacity

-The TP0458 introduced in 1986 increased the memory capacity of the TP0456 by 50% to 27,648 Bits Read-only Memory (ROM, 3k*9 Bits) and 768 Bits Read-access Memory (RAM, 12 Registers * 16 digits, allowing for very capable programmable calculators with up to 100 program steps like the TI-62 Galaxy, TI-65 and TI-60 in a Master-Slave architecture.
+The TP0458 introduced in 1986 increased the memory capacity of the TP0456 by 50% to 27,648 Bits Read-Only Memory (ROM, 3k*9 Bits) and 768 Bits Random-Access Memory (RAM, 12 Registers * 16 digits, allowing for very capable programmable calculators with up to 100 program steps like the TI-62 Galaxy, TI-65 and TI-60 in a Master-Slave architecture.
 With the TI-30 Galaxy and TI-10 Galaxy/Galaxy Junior only two calculators make use of the TP0458 in a single-chip configuration.

 The TP0458 was the last single-chip calculator circuit family manufactured in TI’s metal gate CMOS process, subsequent designs made use of Toshiba’s polysilicon gate CMOS process allowing for operation with solar cells and/or a single 1.5 Volts battery.